-Campground open all year.
-Day use area open sunrise to sunset.
+Campground during the summer only.
+Day use area open 8 am to sunset.

 Grizzly Creek Redwoods State Park